HathorNetwork/rfcs/text/0000-p2p-identity.md

 ]
 ```

-When the node receives this payload, it update its peer list and tries to connect to the new ones.
+When the node receives this payload, it update its peer list and if it's not connected to the peer, try to connect, otherwise do nothing.
+This approach prevents a sybil attack, however we might reach a connection limit, since we are connecting to all the peers without any other option.
+In the future we will have another RFC that will approach this situation and propose a solution where a node can connect only to a subset of all the nodes in the network, also avoiding a possible sybil attack.

 # Drawbacks
 [drawbacks]: #drawbacks